aredn/documentation/arednGettingStarted/node_status.rst

        :alt: Node status indicators
        :align: center

     In the example above, the node name and statistics are displayed in red, and hovering over the node name displays status text indicating that the RF status is "bad".
+Status colors may vary based on the display theme you have chosen.
 The following list shows how the standard theme text colors are mapped to link quality.

     :green: excellent
     :dark green: good